LibreCAD/docs/getstart/configure.rst

     Unit: Default unit of measure for all new drawings.
 If left as 'none' ...
 Program Defaults
     Auto backup: When check, a backup will be created when closing the file.
-Backups have a {what character?} pre/appended to the file name.
+Backup files are saved to the same directory as the drawing file with a tilde (~) appended to the file name.
     Auto save time: The time in minutes to perform an automatice save of the open files.
+Auto files are saved to the same directory as the drawing file with a hash symbol (#) prefixed to the file name.
     Don't use native OS file open dialog: When checked, LibreCAD's file open dialog is displayed when opening files.
     Modify layer of selected entities, at layer activation: ??
 Clear Settings